PhpGt/StyleGuide/general/naming-convention.md

 # Naming convention

-## Singular words (e.g. item, stylesheet, user) should be used throughout files and code instead of plurals.
+## Singular words (e.g. item, stylesheet, user) should be used throughout files and code instead of plurals

 Directories containing a type or category of file, for example Stylesheet files, Page Logic PHP scripts, or static asset files should be singular words, for example: `style`, `page`, `asset`, rather than `styles`, `pages`, `assets`.